All Products

 Install LoongCollector

-Currently, LoongCollector is in canary release.
-Before you install LoongCollector, check the supported regions.
+Note LoongCollector is currently in canary release.
+Check the supported regions before installing.

-LoongCollector-based data collection: LoongCollector is a new-generation log collection agent that is provided by Simple Log Service.
-LoongCollector is an upgraded version of Logtail.
-LoongCollector is expected to integrate the capabilities of specific collection agents of Application Real-Time Monitoring Service (ARMS), such as Managed Service for Prometheus-based data collection and Extended Berkeley Packet Filter (eBPF) technology-based non-intrusive data collection.
+LoongCollector is a next-generation log collection agent from SLS and an upgraded version of Logtail.
+It is expected to integrate Application Real-Time Monitoring Service (ARMS) capabilities, including Managed Service for Prometheus-based data collection and Extended Berkeley Packet Filter (eBPF)-based non-intrusive data collection.
+For more information, see LoongCollector-based data collection.

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.